Matt Dallas: Personal life

-Dallas is gay; although, he previously denied this.
-He denied allegations of being gay for several years after being outed by Perez Hilton on his gossip website, and on the Howard Stern Show.
-After Perez Hilton publicly announced Dallas was gay on Stern's SiriusXM show, Dallas appeared two weeks later to deny the allegation during which he claimed to have slept with 20 women in high school, and listed a few women in Hollywood to whom he was the most sexually attracted.
+Dallas is gay; although he previously denied this.
+He denied claims of being gay for several years after being outed by Perez Hilton on his gossip website and on The Howard Stern Show.
+After Perez Hilton stated Dallas was gay on Stern's SiriusXM show, Dallas appeared two weeks later to deny the claim during which he claimed to have slept with 20 women in high school, and listed a few women in Hollywood to whom he was the most sexually attracted.
 On July 5, 2015, he married male musician Blue Hamilton.
-On December 22, 2015, Dallas and Hamilton announced on their YouTube channel that they had adopted a then two year-old, their son Crow.
-On July 16, 2022 via YouTube, the pair announced they had adopted their second child, Rosa.
+On December 22, 2015, Dallas and Hamilton announced on their YouTube channel that they had adopted a then two-year-old, their son Crow.
+On July 16, 2022, via YouTube, the pair announced they had adopted their second child, Rosa.